syedumerahmedcode/primefaces/README.md

 - https://vocado.tistory.com/entry/javalangExceptionInInitializerError-comsuntoolsjavaccodeTypeTags-%EC%97%90%EB%9F%AC  ---> this fixed the compilation problem with lombok.

-- in this project, we are using _HikariCP_ connection pool to make connections to the database.
+- in this project, we are using _HikariCP_ connection pool to make connections to the database and _HSQLDB (HyperSQL Database)_ is used as relational database for this project.

 - TODO: Describe the purpose of _hikaricp_ and _hsqldb_ dependencies.